 A review committee consisting of the Program Director, staff pathologists’ assistants, residents and other course coordinators will approve all final admissions decisions.
 Criteria for admission are weighted to academic preparation and performance

-1. A baccalaureate degree in a biological or chemical science from an accredited institution which includes course work in general biology, general chemistry, organic chemistry, biochemistry, and college mathematics (at least to the level of algebra).
+- A baccalaureate degree in a biological or chemical science from an accredited institution which includes course work in general biology (two semesters), general chemistry (two semesters), organic chemistry (at least one semester), biochemistry, and college mathematics (at least to the level of algebra).

 -or-

-3. A minimum of two hours shadowing in anatomic pathology, specifically surgical pathology (preferably in more than one setting), or surgical pathology laboratory work experience is required.
+- A minimum of eight hours shadowing in anatomic pathology, specifically surgical pathology (preferably in more than one setting), or surgical pathology laboratory work experience is required.
 Autopsy shadowing is also preferred, but not mandatory.

 The study of medicine is not a pure intellectual exercise.
 Rather, a specific set of minimal physical, mental, emotional and social abilities are needed to be a successful student.
 Students must possess all of the abilities listed in the five Technical Standards categories below.
 The use of an intermediary that would, in effect, require a student to rely on someone else’s power of observation and/or communication will not be permitted.